ivan-kleshnin/subjective-fullstack/project/environments-and-configurations.md

   *.conf
 ```

-Decent IDE / editors support type-first sorting so you don't need a `conf-` prefix to see configuration files sequentially.
+Decent IDE / editors support "sort-by-type" mode so you don't need a `conf-` prefix to see configuration files sequentially.

 ### 3. Sensitive data should not be located in the project folder